Communication as Voting: Beyond the Binary Setting

-Conversely, if the receiver’s strategy is monotone, the senders’ (symmetric) best response is also monotone.
+Given a monotone sender strategy, the receiver has a monotone best response by \citet{milgrom1994monotone} and the tie-breaking rule in favor of the proposal; at zero-probability message counts, we select a monotone completion.
+Conversely, if the receiver uses a monotone strategy, any best response by the senders can be replaced, without changing the senders' payoffs, by a monotone best response.
+Thus, whenever one side uses a monotone strategy, it is without loss to take the other side's best response to be monotone.

-An equilibrium is \textit{monotone} if all players adopt monotone strategies.
-Monotone equilibria are intuitive and well-suited for applications, whereas non-monotone equilibria are counterintuitive and difficult to implement.
-Intuitively, more favorable signals increase sender support: a shareholder backs the proposal more, a citizen switches to the reform rally, and a respondent assigns a higher score.
-The receiver's acceptance probability also rises with support: a manager accepts the proposal with greater shareholder backing, a politician reforms with stronger citizen support, and a policymaker adopts an initiative with higher ratings.\footnote{A growing literature on monotone equilibria in communication games includes \citet{cho1990strategic}, \citet{krishna2001model}, \citet{chen2008selecting}, \citet{ivanov2010communication}, and \citet{kolotilin2021relational}, among others.
-Most work on communication games where each sender receives a noisy signal \citep[e.g.,][]{austen1990information,austen1993interested,morgan2008information,hagenbach2010strategic,galeotti2013strategic,currarini2020strategic}, focuses on binary signals and messages, as in our basic model, which ensures the monotonicity.
-Additionally, \citet{dekel2000sequential} analyzes monotone equilibria in sequential voting games.}
+An equilibrium is \textit{monotone} if the senders adopt monotone strategies.
+Monotone equilibria are natural and well-suited for applications.
+Intuitively, more favorable signals should increase sender support: a shareholder is more likely to back the proposal, a citizen is more likely to join the reform rally, and a respondent is more likely to assign a higher score.
+The receiver's acceptance probability likewise rises with support: a manager is more likely to accept the proposal when shareholder backing is stronger, a politician is more likely to reform when citizen support is stronger, and a policymaker is more likely to adopt an initiative when ratings are higher.\footnote{A growing literature on monotone equilibria in communication games includes \citet{cho1990strategic}, \citet{krishna2001model}, \citet{chen2008selecting}, \citet{ivanov2010communication}, and \citet{kolotilin2021relational}, among others.
+Most work on communication games in which each sender receives a noisy signal \citep[e.g.,][]{austen1990information,austen1993interested,morgan2008information,hagenbach2010strategic,galeotti2013strategic,currarini2020strategic}, focuses on binary signals and messages, as in our basic model, which ensures the monotonicity.
+Additionally, \citet{dekel2000sequential} analyzes monotone equilibria in sequential voting games.} By contrast, non-monotone equilibria are counterintuitive and unstable in the sense of \citet{fey1997stability}, so the predictions are not robust to small perturbations in the model parameters.

+Fix a monotone equilibrium \((\boldsymbol P,\psi)\).
+A message \(z_k\) is \emph{active} if it is sent with positive probability, i.e.,